moleonlips/node-basic-review/README.md

 # LESSON 8:
 ## Run project with Web client UI mode
 ## Enhance restful using asign await fucntions
+## Async - Await
+- Async: Told that a function would be execute with synchronous mode
+- Await: Markup the step of process will be run

-# LESSON 7: complete restful API CRUD for Room entry.
+# LESSON 7:
+## Complete restful API CRUD for Room entry.

+# OTHERS
 ## configs
 -- Noi thiet lap cau hinh he thong